Xerox: Rank Xerox

-The European company Rank Xerox, originally a joint venture between Xerox and the British company The Rank Organisation, later extended to Asia and Africa, has been fully owned by Xerox Corporation since 1997.
+The European company Rank Xerox, originally a joint venture between Xerox and the British company The Rank Organisation, later extended to Asia and Africa, has been fully owned by Xerox since 1997.
 The Rank Xerox name was discontinued following the buyout, and the Rank Xerox Research Centre was renamed to the Xerox Research Centre Europe.
-The laboratory, based in France, was acquired by South Korean IT company Naver Corporation in 2017, and later became Naver Labs Europe.
+The laboratory, based in France, was acquired by South Korean IT company Naver in 2017, and later became Naver Labs Europe.

 Sponsorship

-Xerox now sponsors the Factory Ducati Team in the World Superbike Championship, under the name of the "Xerox Ducati".
+Xerox now sponsors the Factory Ducati Team in the World Superbike Championship, under the name of the “Xerox Ducati”.

 In November 2024, Aston Martin F1 Team announced a partnership with Xerox commencing in 2025.